About this day

 Fermat's last theorem Simon Singh, Writer and broadcaster

-Simon Singh, author of a book and director of a BBC documentary about Fermat’s Last Theorem discusses the origin of the problem, describes the heroes and villains who tried and failed to prove Fermat’s Last theorem and tells the story of Professor Andrew Wiles, who conquered Fermat’s challenge after working in secret for seven years.
+Simon Singh will describe the heroes and villains who tried and failed to prove Fermat’s last theorem and tell the story of Professor Andrew Wiles, who conquered Fermat’s challenge after working in secret for seven years.

 About Simon Singh